bhavukchawla/courses/bigdata/access_hdfs_in_terminal.md

 Enter the letter [q] to quit the less command after reviewing the downloaded file.

-There are several other operations available with the hdfs dfs command to perform most common filesystem manipulations such as mv, cp, and mkdir.
+There are several other operations available with the *hdfs dfs* command to perform most common filesystem manipulations such as mv, cp, and mkdir.
 In the terminal window, enter:

 ```bash
 hdfs dfs
 ```

+You will
-You see a help message describing all the file system commands provided by HDFS.
+see a help message describing all the file system commands provided by HDFS.
 Try playing around with a few of these commands if you like.